nickphe/emulsion-analysis/pd_analysis_protocol.md

 You must provide the full path of the parent folder.

 If there are any spaces in your parent folder path, capture it in double-quotes.

+^C to interrupt the shell.